PrivateMonteCarlo/DP-MCMC/index.md

 Text can be **bold**, _italic_, or ~~strikethrough~~.

-*   **Project title:** Data Privacy Applications with Monte Carlo Methods
 *   **Principle investigator:** Sinan Yıldırım
 *   **Project Type:** TUBITAK 3501
 *   **People:** Sinan Yıldırım, Barış Alparslan

 [Link to another page](./another-page.html).

-There should be whitespace between paragraphs.

-There should be whitespace between paragraphs.
-We recommend including a README, or a file with information about your project.

 # Header 1